FILIC: Dual-Loop Force-Guided Imitation Learning with Impedance Torque Control for Contact-Rich Manipulation Tasks: Method

 The Transformer-based model network outputs a sequence of target 6-DOF end-effector poses at 25 Hz, following the action chunking with temporal ensemble processing to enhance robustness and smoothness inspired by Action Chunking with Transformers (ACT)~\cite{Zhao2023LearningFB}.
 Except for the perception input module, the detailed architecture of the other modules follows ACT.
 These high-level references are passed to the inner-loop impedance controller, which translates them into compliant torque-level commands, thereby ensuring both task fidelity and safe interaction.

-\textbf{Inner-loop impedance controller.} As depicted by the green flow in Fig.~\ref{fig:teaser} and Fig.~\ref{fig:main}, to ensure robust and stable control on the physical platform, the impedance model is simplified to exclude the inertial component, since acceleration measurements are highly noise-prone and can severely degrade performance.
+\textbf{Inner-loop impedance controller.} As depicted by the green flow in Fig.~\ref{fig:teaser} and Fig.~\ref{fig:main}, to ensure robust and stable control on the physical platform, we assume the tasks are approximately quasi-static and thus simplify the impedance model by excluding the inertial component, while still modeling damping effects.
 The resulting formulation retains only the spring–damper terms, which balance compliance with stability.

 At each control cycle, the imitation learning policy provides a 6-DOF Cartesian target pose $pose_{t+1}$ at 25 Hz.
 This target is mapped into desired joint angles $\hat{q}$ through real-time inverse kinematics.
 In parallel, joint positions $q$ and velocities $v$ are acquired from the robot’s internal sensors at a higher rate of 250 Hz.
 These high-frequency proprioceptive signals are integrated into a joint-space impedance control law that computes torque commands $\tau_{cmd}$ at 2 kHz formulated as: